wcfrobert/wcfrobert.github.io/_posts/2023-01-23-velocityanalogy.md

 The world is full of smart people.

 But what do we mean by "smart" anyways?
-My thermostat is smart because it has a screen on it.
+My refrigerator is smart because it has a screen on it.
 What about people?
 What makes a person "smart"?

 Personally, I've never really thought of myself as "smart".
 Through observation, I knew I was not cut out for things like theoretical physics, or graduate level abstract mathematics.
 But I also knew they were *not* impossible should I choose to dedicate a huge amount of time and effort.
 I just happen to focus my time on other productive pursuits like paint-by-numbers and learning to flip pancakes without using a spatula.

 You see, I am a firm believer in anti-determinism and excellence through practice.
 I believe anyone, regardless of natural talent, can be incredibly skilled at something if they try hard enough for long enough (see Malcom Gladwell's 10,000 hours).
 Let's say you have a classmate who completes complicated programming p-sets in 30 minutes when it takes others 2 full days.
 Is he smart?
-Definitely!
+I think so!
 Let's say he's been obsessed with programming since he was 6 years old, and that he's attended competitive programming classes since 8th grade.
 Naturally he would be more skilled than your other classmates.
 If you had the same passion, same amount of training, then I'd wager that you could crank out programming p-sets like sausages too.
-If that were the case, are you also smart?
-I'd say yes!
 Maybe if we normalized by the amount of prior experience, we can get a better measure of intelligence.
-But the crucial question to ask at that point is if it's at all useful that we do...
+But the crucial question to ask at that point is whether or not it's useful that we do...

 We live in such a multi-faceted world.
 I prefer to think we are all "smart" in something because we choose to dedicate our time on different things.
 Everyone has their unique set of proclivities and passions.
 Of course some skills are financially more desirable than others, perhaps disproportionally so.
 But I hesitate to think of the wholeness of life as a singular competition.
 If it is, then it probably most resembles "Little Miss Sunshine"; grotesque, and ultimately meaningless.
 What a dreadful, colorless world it would be if everyone competed on the same spectrum.